strimzi/strimzi.github.io/_posts/2019-10-23-kafka-authentication-using-oauth-2.0.md

     kubectl -n kafka get pods

-NOTE: If you're using OpenShift you may first need to grant current user ('developer' by default) cluster-admin role:
+NOTE: If you're using RBAC you may first need to grant current user ('developer' by default) cluster-admin role.
+For example on OpenShift:

     oc adm policy --as system:admin add-cluster-role-to-user cluster-admin developer